CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 The object model's pseudo-schema would look something like this:
 ![](images/ml-bom-metadata-component.svg)

+> **Note** In all example JSON pseudo-code, lines with: "// ..." indicate that additional fields or elements may be added at this position.
+This is a documentation placeholder and is not valid JSON; it would not appear in actual implementations.

 ###### Example: Declaring an ML model in an ML-BOM

 The CycloneDX JSON pseudocode below shows how an ML model would be declared as the "subject" `component` of an ML-BOM within the top-level `metadata`: